 Who is it for?

 Functional specification documentation is intended for all project stakeholders.
-It tells developers what features they need to build and how, but it’s a good idea to share it with the entire team for better transparency and collaboration.
+It tells developers what features they need to build and how, but it’s a good idea to share it with the entire project team (especially project managers, business analysts and designers) for better transparency and collaboration.

 Writing a functional specification